• Nondiscrimination, Title IX, and Bullying

 5. The Title IX Coordinator oversees and leads investigation and compliance procedures.

 a.
-The Title IX coordinator is the Associate Superintendent of Administrative Services.
+The Title IX coordinator is the Deputy Superintendent of Administrative Services

 6. Care for students who report sexual harassment or assault is a priority.
 Supportive measures for students will be offered through the site wellness center and counseling offices.

 In compliance with the Requirements of Title IX, 34 C.F.R.
-106.45(b)(10) AUHSD has provided required training to all Title IX personnel including the Title IX coordinator, Investigators, Decision makers and Facilitators.
-This training took place in November 2020.
+106.45(b)(10) AUHSD has provided required training to all Title IX personnel including the Title IX coordinator, Investigators, Decision Makers and Facilitators.
+The latest training took place in August of 2024.
 The training materials can be viewed HERE.